CaravanaCloud/moontracer-workshop/README.md

 <a href="https://console.aws.amazon.com/cloudformation/home?#/stacks/create/review?filter=active&templateURL=https%3A%2F%2Fs3.amazonaws.com%2Fs3.strigus.cloud%2Ftemplate.yaml&stackName=moontracer-workshop"><img src="https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg" target="_blank"/></a>

-You can use the default values for all parameters and wait for the stack to reach the CREATE_COMPLETE state.
+You can use the default values for all parameters, check the box to acknowledge the creation of the IAM role, and create the stack.
+It should take about five minutes for the stack to reach the CREATE_COMPLETE state.
 Once the stack is created you'll find a link to the first notebook in the "Outputs" tab.

 If your notebook instance prompts you to select a kernel, please select the "conda_python3" kernel.